 As my son moved into his teen years, I settled on a time frame, along with page/chapter requirements.
-I would time him for a few days in a row, to see how many pages he read in specified amount of time.
-However, I tried to be sneaky about it, so he wouldn’t think it was a speed reading test.
+I would time him for a few days in a row, to see how many pages he read in a specified amount of time.
+However, I tried to be sneaky about it, so he wouldn’t think it was a speed-reading test.
 I would then ask reading comprehension questions that I made up myself by skimming through the pages he has just read.
-Next, I figured out about how many pages he could read and comprehend in that amount of time.
+Next, I figured out how many pages he could read and comprehend in that amount of time.
 I would then tell him that he needed to read for a determined amount of time or the number of pages I had decided upon.

 Nobody likes to struggle and feel like they are inadequate.
 I found that with my struggling reader, boy or girl, if I gave them book choices that were slightly below their reading.
 This helped make reading enjoyable.
 They liked the fact that they could read the book quickly, AND understand it!
 After all, isn’t finishing well a great goal and feeling?